cristinel24/GPT-Terminal/README.md

 ## Important!

-Be aware that any newline ('\n') sent as input directly from the terminal will be recognized as an 'Enter' resulting in sending the query to ChatGPT.
+Be aware that any newline `'\n'` sent as input directly from the terminal will be recognized as an `Enter` resulting in sending the query to ChatGPT.
 If you want to use text blocks as input, I recommend putting them in a file and doing the step above.